-So, you're here about the Tambourines.
-Let us first confirm exactly what they are.
+So, you're here about the tambourines.
+Let us first confirm exactly what they are:

-According to Google - aka our soon to be digital Overlord - the Tambourine is: noun - a percussion instrument resembling a shallow drum with metal discs in slots around the edge, played by being shaken or hit with the hand.
+According to Google - aka our soon to be digital Overlord - the tambourine is: noun - a percussion instrument resembling a shallow drum with metal discs in slots around the edge, played by being shaken or hit with the hand.

+You've got your head around headless tambourines?
+Well, stick that head back on and you and I are in the same place.
+Generally, for the tambourines with a head (hereon known simply as the 'tambourine') you can use the same definition as the headless tambourine.
+Just add the skin on top et voilà.
 While very similar to the headless tambourine, the addition of this skin opens up a world of percussive playing options that can be accessed by all ages.
 Why not try it for yourself?
 Check out the AP331 range for a plethora of choices.